Updated May 9, 2023

 |Talking of the speed factor, Canvas slows down to its components.||WebGL is greater than Canvas in terms of speed.|

-Here we can see that the conclusion is easier and clear.
-One is easy to work and has an easier learning curve, while others are hard to execute and greatly impact the gaming industry.
-Canvas is good to work when the requirement of the application is light and 2D oriented.
-WebGL when the work you are developing is going to be more complex with more frames rate, and most importantly, its 3D.
+Here we can see that the conclusion is more straightforward and clear.
+One is easy to work with and has an easier learning curve, while others are hard to execute and significantly impact the gaming industry.
+Canvas is good to work with when the application requirement is light and 2D oriented.
+WebGL, when the work you are developing, will be more complex with more frames rate, and most importantly, its 3D.
 Each has its pros and cons, and the users’ work depends upon these when it’s time to choose the right match for your work.
 Both Canvas vs WebGL has great Libraries and User base.

 (with a library) canvas = WebGL